chrplr/PCBS/docs/software-installation.rst

 R and Rstudio
 ~~~~~~~~~~~~~

-R is a programming language specialized for statistical data analyses.

-Download and install the latest version of R from https://cran.rstudio.com/bin/windows/base/
+R is a programming language specialized for statistical data analyses; Download and install it from https://cran.rstudio.com/bin/windows/base/

 Rstudio is an *Integrated Developpement Environment* for R which greatly
 simplifies the use of RMarkdown.
 You can download and install the